 The greatest effect of the COVID-19 pandemic has been on how consumers work and live with physical distancing measures and working from home.
 In view of that, there will be progressions in drones and robotics in the customer world to diminish the number of individuals who interact with others.
 We'll see things like robots going in and cleaning floors and offices on a daily basis with the goal that you don't have to expose individuals to disinfection routines.
 These developments will improve the healthcare system.

 If COVID-19 has shown the world one thing, it's that people are delicate and no wellbeing system can be kept up to having the idle ability to step up to delivering care in a circumstance, for example, COVID-19.
-Rather, it depends all in all populace to do its responsibility to help the health systems, to support themselves where possible and to use medicinal services properly.
+Rather, it depends all in all populace to do its responsibility to help the health systems, to support themselves and follow coronavirus safety tips where possible and to use medicinal services properly.
 Health care services have totally changed and surely it will change for better.